whitepear/voting/README.md

+This project is live at: https://free-vote.herokuapp.com/

 FreeCodeCamp coursework: https://www.freecodecamp.com/challenges/build-a-voting-app

 Dynamic Web Application Project: Build a Voting App

-Built using Express, MongoDB, SASS and Pug (formerly known as Jade).
+Built using Express, MongoDB, SASS, Chart.js and Pug (formerly known as Jade).

 User Story: As an authenticated user, I can keep my polls and come back later to access them.